gerbless/react-tutorial/README.md

   userPreferences={{maxResults: 3, backgroundColor: '#eaeaea', autoRefresh: false}} />
 ```

 **NOTE** I must highlight one thing, just strings can be sent between quotation marks, the other data types must be between brackets.
+That is because the enclosing brackets evaluate the values within them.

 So, we will refactor our UserAvatar component to change our hardcoded to this